 This is a superb book which will motivate Welsh-language learners to boost their confidence and vocabulary skills to put sentences together and actually speak the language.
 It will be particularly helpful for parents and relatives of children attending Welsh medium schools and for learners of all ages and backgrounds who have realised the advantages that speaking the Welsh language can bring.

-This book offers a cost-effective opportunity to gain the skills and vocabulary to start to speak Welsh so “ewch amdani” (go for it!)!
+Lastly, This book offers a cost-effective opportunity to gain the skills and vocabulary to start to speak Welsh so “ewch amdani” (go for it!)!

 Talk Welsh by Heini Gruffudd ISBN: 9781912631056 Price: £6.95 Department: Learners, Beginner Format: Paperback Language: Welsh